 If your hose isn't leaking from this location, show great care when removing it during the thermostat housing replacement operation as it snaps off easily.
 We have a picture that shows you how the fitting breaks and then leaks.

-Let me squeeze in another development on the 1.8L Chevy engine found in the Sonic and Cruze models.
+Let me squeeze in another development on the 1.8L and 1.6L Chevy engines found in the Sonic and Cruze models.

 The throttle body heater inlet pipe has become yet another area that you'll find a coolant leak issue.
 Yes, another plastic part that becomes brittle with time and miles.